pydantic/logfire/docs/install.md

 ## Extra Dependencies

 You can also install extra dependencies for Logfire.
-Below is a table of the extras and their dependencies.

 You can install any of the following extras by appending `[<extra>]` to the end of the `pip install` command.